mdb/mdb.github.io/source/blog/2017-06-04-serialize-empty-structs-to-json-in-go.html.markdown

 Println(string(j))
 ```

-Yields the following JSON, the `"data": {}` within which may be problematic, depending on usage:
+The yielded JSON contains an empty `"data": {}`, which may be problematic, depending on usage:

 ```json
 {